emard/esp32ecp5/README.md

     ... ecp5.prog("filename.bit")

 It is possible to directly program a "*.bin" file
-(not gzipped) from "ftp>" prompt directly to FPGA or FLASH using special destination file name "fpga" or "flash":
+(not gzipped) from "ftp>" prompt directly to FPGA, FLASH or as the raw image to SD card using special destination file name "fpga" or "flash", "sdraw":

     ftp> put blink.bit fpga
     ftp> put blink.bit flash
+    ftp> put freedos.img sdraw

 NOTE: special destination file names "fpga" and "flash" are used for direct programming and they don't relate to actual